It can be very frustrating if your bunny starts eating your curtains or blinds. They can do quite a lot of damage when left in a room on their own.

 Curtain chewing is a common problem with house bunnies and you are lucky if your bunny is not tempted to chew them.
 You will often find that the worst of the damage can occur at each end of the curtains.
 This may be the spot where your bunny likes to run along behind them then pop in and out.
 If you draw the curtains in a bit from the end wall your bunny will not see them as in its way and hopefully ignore them.

 A way of protecting the curtains to avoid any chance of damage is to fence them off with sections taken from a pet pen.
-These can be set out free standing so are an easy way to make a bunny no go area.
+These can be set out free standing so are a straightforward way to make a bunny no go area.

 If you want something you can quickly and easily bring out to add protection and act as a distraction try putting a tunnel toy or cardboard box there to keep the curtains pulled back and out of the way.